Tube and Pipe Notching Calculator - Full Scale Printable Templates

 For larger pipes, where a single printed page (template) is too small to wrap completely around the pipe, select 'Plot Point Increments' and click the checkbox

-to display notch line offset measurements at each increment around the pipes circumference, from center line outwards.
+to display notch line offset measurements at each increment around the pipes circumference, from centre line outwards.
 Then measure and mark the notch on the cut pipe.

-There are 2 identical sets of offset measurements, starting with the longest center measurement, and going to the outer sides of the template.
+There are 2 identical sets of notch offset measurements, starting with the longest centre measurement, and going to the outer sides of the template.

 One half side of running offset measurements, with their corresponding increment from the centre line are displayed under the main coping template diagram.

 This is also a handy way to mark a notch cut if you're on-site with a phone or tablet, and can't print the templates.

 Because the 2 sides of the template are exact opposites, if you can fit half of a large template completely on a page, you can mark half (180°) of the pipe, then reverse (flip)

 the half template to mark the other side.

 To print the template image as close to page top left as possible (best fit for large diagram), hit

 (also below) to open a new window with just the diagrams.

 Left click diagrams on the new page to remove all but the main pipe coping template, then print.